pandammonium/blipper-widget-old/README.txt

 = Why doesn't the plugin seem to do anything? =
 * You may not have any blips to view.
 Please make sure you have at least one blip in your Polaroid|Blipfoto account.
 * It may be because you have made a mistake transferring your OAuth credentials from the Polaroid|Blipfoto website to the plugin settings.
 Please make sure these details are correct.
-* If you have refreshed your OAuth app credentials or access token at Polaroid|Blipfoto, you will need to update these details on the WP Blipper Widget settingsd page.
+* If you have refreshed your OAuth app credentials or access token at Polaroid|Blipfoto, you will need to update these details on the Blipper Widget settingsd page.

 You must be logged in and able to manage WordPress settings to view any error message the plugin produces.

-= Where can I get support for WP Blipper Widget? =
+= Where can I get support for Blipper Widget? =
-You can use [the WP Blipper Widget page](http://pandammonium.org/wordpress-dev/wp-blipper-widget/) on my website to ask questions and report problems.
+You can use [the Blipper Widget page](http://pandammonium.org/wordpress-dev/wp-blipper-widget/) on my website to ask questions and report problems.

 == Installation ==